-Fostering the role of competition in promoting contestability in digital markets, namely within the sector of generative AI, in close cooperation with the European Union
+Fostering the role of competition in promoting contestability in digital markets, namely in the sector of generative AI, in close cooperation with the European Union procurement and labour markets.
+These are two key areas that impact the lives of citizens, namely as taxpayers and workers.

-Implementing innovative IT forensic tools, which incorporate AI, to detect anticompetitive practices and support investigation by the AdC teams
+Implementing innovative IT forensic tools, which incorporate AI, to detect anticompetitive practices and support the investigation by the AdC teams Implementing new methodologies of internal coordination to consolidate the economic and legal robustness of the AdC's investigations, in addition to the internal checks and balances

-Implementing new

-methodologies of internal

-coordination to consolidate

-the economic and legal

-robustness of AdC

-investigations, in addition to

-the internal checks and

-balances

-In 2025, the AdC will continue to align its action with the interest of citizens and the economy, directing the investigation activity towards anticompetitive practices that have the greatest negative impact on the economy and consumer welfare, particularly cartels and other horizontal practices, namely those that affect public procurement and labour markets.
-These are two main areas, affecting the life of citizens, namely as taxpayers and workers.
+In 2025, the AdC will continue to align its action with the interest of citizens and the economy, directing its investigation activity towards anticompetitive practices that are most harmful to the economy and consumer welfare, particularly cartels and other horizontal practices, namely those that affect public